Chapter 6: Scripting, Opens, Bumpers, Endings

 Script or Ad-Lib?

 Scripting should always be done for podcasts to some degree.
 It’s a guide for getting across your key message while also leaving room for your personality.
-Even shows that seem spontaneous have usually been planned and written out and take one of the various forms:
+Even shows that seem spontaneous have usually been planned and written out and take one of these various forms:

 Word-for-word Script – you write the way you talk and read the script.
 This makes sure you cover specific points and cuts down on production time.